EthanHeilman/BlockSizeDebate/README.md

 *2.5.1: Should we really trust the opinion of one person from 5 years ago?*

-Argument3 Pro: The Limit Was Intended As A Temporary Measure
+Argument 3 Pro: The Limit Was Intended As A Temporary Measure
 =========

 ### Counter Argument 3.1: The Limit Will Provide Fee Pressure

 ### Counter Argument 3.2: Nothing has been done to fix the original problem since<sup>[7](#footnote7)</sup>

-Argument4 Con: Hardforks Are Difficult
+Argument 4 Con: Hardforks Are Difficult
 =========

 The less notice there is before a hard fork, the more likely it is to fracture the network into competing chains.